Priya's Shakti

-Priya's Shakti is a graphic novel by Ram Devineni and Dan Goldman, whose heroine, Priya, is a "modern-day female superhero", a rape survivor who rides a flying tiger.
-Issued in 2014, it was followed by Priya's Mirror (2016) and Priya and the Lost Girls (2019).
+Priya's Shakti is a graphic novel by Ram Devineni and Dan Goldman, Illustrated by Sid Fini, Melanconnie and Faebian Ceruleo, whose heroine, Priya, is a "modern-day female superhero", a rape survivor who rides a flying tiger.
+Issued in 2014, it was followed by Priya's Mirror (2016), Priya and the Lost Girls (2019), Priya and the Wolves (2020), Priya and the Swarm (2021), Priya and the Twirling Wind (2022), and Priya and Sahas (2023).

 Background and production

 Indian American film maker Ram Devineni was inspired to create Priya's Shakti in response to the Delhi bus rape in 2012.
 He travelled around India and parts of southeast Asia for almost a year, consulting with activists against gender-based violence and also with sociologists, philosophers and poets, before collaborating with American comic book designer Dan Goldman, whom he met in New York, to create a graphic novel.
 Produced in Hindi and English, the comic was available as a free download and was launched at Mumbai Comicon in December 2014, two years after that case.
 The project's social impact director was Lina Srivastava; in partnership with Aapne Aap Worldwide, an NGO helping women in India and the US, a #standwithpriya selfie campaign was organised and copies were distributed in schools.
 An exhibition appeared in locations around the world including New York, Torino, Barcelona, London, Sheffield, Rome and Dubai.

 Priya's Shakti was India's first augmented reality comic book; scanning pages with Blippar brought up animations and true stories, and the Artivive app is now used.
 Associated murals in Mumbai and other cities could also be scanned with a smart phone to play video.